Free • No signup Make Someone look like a baby · Free

 If something looks off

-The result looks like a random baby, not the person
+The result looks like a random baby, not like the person at all

 Quick answers

-Do I need to mark the face before describing what I want?
+Do I need to outline or select the face before asking for the baby transformation?

 Is this free?